 A few doors away from where Anita Khemka grew up in Delhi lived a band of big, sari-clad women with facial hair and deep voices.
-Whenever she was naughty, her grandmother issued a threat that was terrifying to the young girl: ‘If you don’t behave yourself, I’ll send you to live with the hijras.’
+Her grandmother taught her to be afraid of these neighbours.
+Whenever Anita was naughty, she issued a portentous threat: ‘If you don’t behave yourself, I’ll send you to live with the hijras.’

 That was when she met Laxmi.

 The first son of a Hindu Brahmin family, Laxmi Narayan Tripathi felt neither male nor female.
 She joined a hijra community, so adopting South Asia’s ‘third sex’, which embraces eunuchs, intersex and transgender people.
-For centuries, hijras have lived on the fringes of society in closed communities run by powerful leaders called gurus.
+For centuries, hijras have lived on the fringes of society in closed communities run by potent leaders, or ‘gurus’.

-While working on a documentary about the hijra community, Anita learned about Laxmi’s childhood experiences of abuse: that she had been raped by several of the men in her family, and what a huge impact these events had had on her sexuality.
+While working on a documentary about the hijra community, Anita learned about Laxmi’s childhood experiences of abuse.
+She had been raped by several of the men in her family, which had had a dramatic impact on her sexuality.
 ‘That’s when we first bonded,’ Anita remembers.
 ‘It took us a few years to start trusting each other.’

-From a young age Laxmi had an aptitude for dance, and dedicated herself to the art as a way of coping with her trauma.
-Traditionally, hijras dance and dispense blessings in the houses of newborn children, for which they often receive substantial offerings of money, and as an accomplished dancer Laxmi fitted well into this role.
-She had no interest, however, in the other trades to which contemporary hijras are usually subjected: begging and sex work.
+From a young age Laxmi had an aptitude for dance, and dedicated herself to the art as a way of coping with trauma.
+Traditionally, hijras dance and dispense blessings in the houses of new-born children, for which they often receive substantial offerings of money, and as an accomplished dancer Laxmi fitted well into this role.
+She had no interest, however, in the other trades regularly associated with hijras today: begging and sex work.
 Charming and articulate, she had a social vision and knew how to make connections.
 Anita witnessed the rise of Laxmi’s public profile; over the years Laxmi was invited to HIV conferences and transgender film festivals.
 She began to travel all over the world.
 She became a figurehead for hijras and sex workers, including with the UN.

 Anita’s documentation of Laxmi developed into what has become a lifelong friendship bound by photography.
 ‘Sometimes I am with her and don’t feel like photographing her at all, and she says – because she’s a diva – “See how amazing I look right now, with the light falling at this angle.
 I am giving you an incredible shot.
 Pick up your camera.” ’